Shipleys LLP is delighted to announce we have joined with Moore Kingston Smith - read more

 Getting the timing of a sale right can make a huge difference to tax liabilities, particularly if the seller will receive Private Residence Relief (PRR) relief against CGT in the UK.

-This can be claimed on the disposal of an overseas dwelling house providing the individual was resident in that country, or spent at least 90 nights in the property during the tax year.
+This can be claimed on the disposal of an overseas dwelling house, provided the individual was resident in that country or spent at least 90 nights in the property during the tax year.

-Where a dwelling house has been an individual’s only or main residence for part of the time they owned it, only a proportion of the gain is CGT- exempt.
-Clearly, these factors need to be taken into account when planning a disposal.
+Where a dwelling house has been an individual’s only or main residence for part of the time they owned it, only a proportion of the gain is CGT-exempt.
+These factors need to be taken into account when planning a disposal.

-The timing of a sale also impacts on how ‘split year’ rules on CGT are applied for individuals who leave or return to the UK part of the way through the tax year the property sale is made in.
+The timing of a sale also impacts how ‘split year’ rules on CGT are applied for individuals who leave or return to the UK part of the way through the tax year the property sale is made.
 Under split rules, CGT only applies to gains arising in the part of the year where the resident is designated as being in the UK for tax purposes.

-These rules are very complicated and while they can help mitigate tax, there are many potential traps for the unwary.
+These rules are very complicated, and while they can help mitigate tax, they also present many potential traps for the unwary.

 Getting advice